owenroberts/mmp270/labs/1-0_Programming_Intro.md

 - Download the [Assets](./270_Assets.zip) folder
 - Create a new Godot Project or use the [Default Project Template](./270_Template.zip)
 - Add folders for Scripts, Scenes, Sprites and TileSets
-- For this lab we need the character animation sprites, the tree for scenery, the Player scene and DefaultSimple scenes

 ## 2. Create the Global.gd script
 - Go to the Script view
 - Create a new Script called Global.gd
 - Add Global.gd to Project Settings > AutoLoad

-## 3. Open DefaultSimple
-- This default scene has a player and some scenery
+## 3. Add player and scenery to the default scene
-- Remove the PlayerController script from the Player, we're going to write this from scratch
+- Use the Scene from the [Godot Intro](./0-2_Godot_Intro) or create a new one
+- Open `DefaultScene` and add the Player and Camera
+- Add some scenery for the player to walk around in

 ## 4. Add movement to Player
 - Create a new script called PlayerController.gd